Lake Wales: Polk teen baseball bat beat suspect | WFTV

 "This child was brutally murdered by a 16-year-old with a baseball bat," Sheriff Grady Judd said in an emailed statement.
 "There is no reasonable excuse for this.
 Zero.
 None.
 It should never have happened."

-Murray will be booked into the Juvenile Assessment Center Monday evening, but deputies said they wouldn't have details about his charges until Tuesday morning.
+Superintendent Jacqueline Byrd released this statement: “Giovanni Diaz was a true joy to teach.
+He was happy and fun-loving, intelligent and analytical.
+He and his principal used to play a game at lunchtime.
+Giovanni had a Rubik’s Cube, and Principal Windham would mix up the colors and watch as Giovanni once again solved the puzzle.
+Giovanni had a very bright future ahead of him that ended brutally, senselessly, and much too soon.
+The Diaz family is in our hearts and prayers."

-Read: Deputies: Inmate accused of molesting child tried to hire hit man to kill victim, witnesses
+Murray was booked into the Juvenile Assessment Center on charges of first-degree murder, possession of marijuana less than 20 grams and possession of drug paraphernalia.

-Investigators said Murray was previously charged with two counts of battery against Diaz in March 2016, and one count of domestic battery against his father, Paul Murray, in March 2017.
+Read: Inmate accused of molesting child tried to hire hit man to kill victim, witnesses

 © 2018 Cox Media Group.